Mull-Tokens: Modality-Agnostic Latent Thinking: Experiments

-\paragraph{The Effect of Number of Latent Tokens for Reasoning.} We investigate the effect of scaling the number of latent tokens used during inference - both after the \name{} FT and GRPO stages.
+\textbf{Scaling effect of latent tokens.} We investigate the effect of scaling the number of latent tokens used during inference - both after the \name{} FT and GRPO stages.
 Our model was trained using 20 latents.
 The results in Figure \ref{fig:num_tokens} - (b) and (c) show the tradeoff.
-We first see that reasoning tasks tend to benefit more with higher number of tokens as shown in plot (b), but performance degrades with too many tokens- reminiscent of degradation due to overthinking in LLMs~\cite{wei2025stopspinningwheelsmitigating}.
-We see that performance scales more positively after the GRPO phase as shown in (c).
-We believe this might be because GRPO rewards the causal chain of tokens unlike SFT - \ie during GRPO the chain of tokens need to lead to the correct answer, whereas during SFT, the model can memorize the final answer at the last latent step regardless of the chain.
+We first see that reasoning tasks tend to benefit more with a higher number of tokens as shown in plot (b), but performance degrades with too many tokens- reminiscent of degradation due to overthinking in LLMs~\cite{wei2025stopspinningwheelsmitigating}.
+We see that performance scales more positively after the GRPO phase, as shown in (c).
+We believe this might be because GRPO rewards the optimal \mulltt{} chains on-policy, unlike SFT.